hickeyma/granite-io-examples/reasoning_example.md

 ### Prompt the model

-Lets start with a simple sample code snippet below :
+First off, lets start with a simple sample code snippet below to ask the Granite 3.2 model:

 ```py
 import openai